Here is a list of internet sites of interest to Multicians.

 History of Bull

-An interesting and detailed chronology and history of Machines Bull and its descendants, created by former Bull employees and brought to our attention by Jean Bellec.
+An interesting and detailed chronology and history of Machines Bull and its descendants, created by former Bull employees and brought to our attention by the late Jean Bellec.

 Architects of the Information Society